Change How Often Postbox Checks For New Mail

 IMAP and the IDLE Command

 Users of IMAP accounts may notice that messages are downloaded in Postbox almost immediately.
 This is because many IMAP servers support the IDLE command, which maintains a connection with the server to update accounts automatically.
-Please see this article if you'd like to disable IDLE.
+For more information on IDLE, please see this article.